This post was originally posted on 25th February 2019. Amended and re-posted on 12th April 2021.

 Prepare the Soil and Get Ready for Planting

-It’s too early to plant anything much, but the soil does need a good turn over and feed.
+It’s too early to put out tender plants, so take the opportunity to give the soil a good turn over and feed.
 Once done it will also make the garden look nicer too.
-Tools, too, need a wash with some soapy water.
+Once done, you can sow seeds directly into the ground this month.
+Tools too, need a wash with some soapy water.
 I don’t know if it’s true but I was once told that you should oil them, to prevent rust and to make it easier to look after them.
-Keen gardeners will also be planting some seeds at this time, so you know who you are, get to it.

 Give Yourself a Pat on the Back